winitzki/scall/tutorial/programming_dhall.md

 We can use Leibniz equality types for constraining a function argument to be equal or not equal to some value.
 To achieve that, we add an extra "evidence" argument to the function.
-The user can call the function only when an evidence value value can be provided.
+The user can call the function only when an evidence value of the required type can be provided.

 For example, a value of type `LeibnizEqual T x y` is "evidence" that `x` and `y` are the same.
 So, a function with an argument of type `LeibnizEqual T x y` can be called only if `x` and `y` have equal normal forms; otherwise, no argument of type `LeibnizEqual T x y` could be provided by the caller.

 A function with an argument of type `LeibnizEqual T x y → <>` can be called only if `x` and `y` have _unequal_ normal forms, provided that Dhall is able to compare values of type `T` for equality.
-(Note that Dhall's `assert` feature is not able to require that some values be unequal.)
+(Note that Dhall's `assert` feature is _not_ able to require that some values be unequal.)

 Compare this with the way "safe division" was implemented in the chapter "Arithmetic with `Natural` numbers".
 In that chapter, we added an extra evidence argument of type `Nonzero y` to the function `unsafeDiv`.